natinusala/Steam-Apps-Manager/README.md

 ##To import a Steam library folder
 - Open the software
-- Click on the Import a library folder button
+- Click on the Import an existing library button
 - Select the folder
 - Done